From Kentucky to Linn County, Kansas [Henderson Graham, Sr.](start date: 1860 - end date: 1940) Written By Reinette F. Jones, July 5, 2018.

 Henderson Graham, Sr.'s family was still in Simpson County, KY in 1860 with six family members: parents Sterling and Louisa and their children Matilda, Francis, Henderson, and John [source: 1860 U.S. Census in Ancestry].
 The family is listed in the census as free and living in subdistrict 150 in Simpson County.

-The term "free" was used in reference to African Americans named in the 1860 U.S. Census because there was still enslavement there in 1860; the enslaved were counted in the 1860 Slave Schedule.
+The term "free" was used in reference to African Americans named in the 1860 U.S. Census because enslavement still existed there in 1860; the enslaved were counted in the 1860 Slave Schedule.
 The year after the 1860 census was completed, Kansas became a free state (not a slave state) on January 29, 1861.
-Prior to this date, there were enslaved people in what was then known as the Kansas Territory.
-There were also fugitives who had been enslaved in the neighboring state of Missouri, which was one reason given for the tension and violence that took place along the Kansas-Missouri border [source: "Slavery in Kansas Territory," a Kansas Historical Society website].
-The status listing of African Americans in the Kansas Territory was a mix of free African Americans and those whose statuses were evolving from slaves and fugitives to free persons, all of which probably resulted in uncertainties as to how or if they would be enumerated in the federal census records in 1860.
+Prior to that date, there were enslaved people in what was then known as the Kansas Territory.
+There were also fugitives who had been enslaved in the neighboring state of Missouri, which was one reasons given for the tension and violence that took place along the Kansas-Missouri border [source: "Slavery in Kansas Territory," a Kansas Historical Society website].
+The status listing of African Americans in the Kansas Territory was a mix of free African Americans and those whose statuses had evolving from slaves and fugitives to free persons, all of which probably resulted in uncertainties as to how or if they would be enumerated in the federal census records in 1860.

-Two and a half months after Kansas became a free state, the U.S. Civil War began in April of 1861.
-There were at least 108 African American Kentucky natives who were already living in Kansas when they enlisted for service in the Union Army between 1861 and 1865.
-The names of those who were living in Mound City when they enlisted are
+Two and a half months after Kansas became a free state, the Civil War began in April 1861.
+At least 108 African American Kentucky natives were already living in Kansas when they enlisted for service in the Union Army between 1861 and 1865.
+The names of those living in Mound City when they enlisted are:

 Anderson Fields, b.
 1835

 Moses Collins, b.
 1838